EGI-Federation/fedcloud-documentation/source/vmi.rst

-* If you are using special drivers or you are not packaging correctly the disk, your custom VM image may not run (or run slowly) on different cloud providers based on different virtualization technologies.
+* If you are using special drivers or you are not packaging correctly the disk, your custom VM image may not run (or run slowly) on different cloud providers based on different virtualisation technologies.

 * VM images images on public clouds are sometimes public, thus be aware of installing proprietary software on custom images, since other users may be